 Presenting Your Research at a Conference

-UW-Whitewater Undergraduate Researchers normally submit an abstract to the NCUR or UW-System Undergraduate Research conference; if accepted, the UWW Undergraduate Research program pays their travel expenses to present their work!
+UW-Whitewater Undergraduate Researchers may submit an abstract to the NCUR or UW-System Undergraduate Research Conference.
+If accepted, the UW-W Undergraduate Research Program will cover travel expenses to present the student researcher's work.
 Recent NCUR meetings have been in Maryland, California and North Carolina.
-If an Undergraduate Researcher also accompanies their mentor to present at a discipline-specific meeting, this travel too may be funded, by the UWW College of Letters and Sciences.
-Our students have presented at Animal Behavior, Botany, Evolution, and Neuroscience meetings, among others.
+If an Undergraduate Researcher is invited to accompany his/her mentor to present at a discipline-specific meeting, there may be travel support available through the UWW College of Letters and Sciences.
+UWW students have presented at Animal Behavior, Botany, Evolution, and Neuroscience meetings, to name a few.

 Publishing Your Research

-Increasingly, our students are publishing their research with their mentors.
+Increasing numbers of UW Biology students are publishing research with their mentors.
 Our students have published in Behavioural Brain Research, Biology of Reproduction, Experimental Biology and Medicine, Nature, and other prestigious journals.
-If you start your Undergraduate Research early in your time at UWW, even as a freshman, you will have a better chance of being published.
+Starting Undergraduate Research early in your career at UWW (even as a freshman) will increase your chances of being published by graduation.
 A publication is a tremendous asset for any post-graduate applications.